Milk Thistle Seed Oil

 Origin: Mediterranean region of Europe.

-Plant Description: Distinctive purple flower heads with thorns and white mottling on its leaves.
+Plant Description: It has distinctive purple flower heads with thorns and white mottling on its leaves.

-Main Chemical Components: Silymarin (silibinin, silychristin, and silydianin), vitamin E, linoleic acid.
+Main chemical components: silymarin (silibinin, silychristin, and silydianin), vitamin E, and linoleic acid.

 Uses: Clinical studies have mixed results in the area of liver disease (from alcohol) and cancer (http://umm.edu/health/medical/altmed/herb/milk-thistle).
-Can also be used to protect skin.
+It can also be used to protect the skin.

-Fun Fact: Greek physician Dioscorides (40 – 90 A.D.) gave this plant species the name Silybum.
+Fun Fact: The Greek physician Dioscorides (40–90 A.D.) gave this plant species the name Silybum.